runceel/ReactiveProperty/README.md

 }
 ```

-Set and get value to Value property from ReactiveProperty class.
-So, It implements INotifyPropertyChanged interface.
-It can use follows.
+You can set and get value using `.Value` property with `ReactiveProperty` class, `ReactivePeoperty` class implements `INotifyPropertyChanged` interface.
+You can use it like below.

 ```cs
 // Must set Scheduler in Console Application